 The Port Noise Policy does not currently have a method for assessing low frequency noise.
-Low frequency noise impacts from shipping are currently under investigation and will be reviewed following collection of a database of ship low frequency noise data by the Port Authority.
+Low frequency noise impacts from shipping are currently under investigation and will be reviewed following collection of a database of ship low frequency noise data by the port authority.

-If a low frequency penalty was to be applied in accordance with the NPfI, then a 5dB penalty would be triggered for both measurements (as per Table 3).
-Further measurements should be undertaken on the next occasion the ship is unloading at Glebe Island to confirm the presence of low frequency noise.
+If a low frequency penalty was to be applied in accordance with the NPfI, then a 5dB penalty would be triggered for the night-time measurements of the Pioneer(as per Table 3).
+Further measurements should be undertaken on the next occasion the ship is at Glebe Island/White Bay to confirm the presence of low frequency noise.